Fishing Tackle Insurance, Are You Covered?

 Standard boat insurance does not cover your fishing gear!
 It will only cover your boat, trailer, and outboard motor if you have specified these items.

-If you have boat insurance, you have the option to tack on additional insurance for any gear that you have.
+If you have boat insurance, you can tack on additional insurance for any gear you have.
 Many companies call these separate categories “binders”.
 This is a fairly easy option since insurance companies are used to tacking on an added amount for all the gear you own.

 Fishing Gear Coverage Whilst Out Fishing

-If you are not on a boat, but instead just fishing by the river, lake, and seashore then you will need personal effects coverage for your gear.
-These personal possessions coverage will always have limits and often an excess.
+If you are not on a boat, but instead just fishing by the river, lake, and seashore, you will need personal effects coverage for your gear.
+The coverage of these personal possessions will always have limits and often an excess.

 All items of any substantial value must be itemized in the policy.

 Insurance companies often get away with not replacing your gear if you don’t have proof of purchase.
 Often, the proof of purchase must be a receipt that proves you purchased it brand new.
-As a result, it can be difficult to have used gear replaced, so keep this in mind.
-They’re going to do everything they can to not have to pay out a few thousand dollars to replace your gear.
+As a result, it can be difficult to replace used gear, so keep this in mind.
+They will do everything they can not to have to pay a few thousand dollars to replace your gear.

-When you purchase your insurance, make sure you do a detailed photo inventory of all of your rods, reels, and other equipment.
+When you purchase your insurance, do a detailed photo inventory of all your rods, reels, and other equipment.
 Take photos of each piece of equipment and inventory them.
 Also, make sure to clarify how much each piece of equipment would cost to replace.
-Use the MSRP to quantify how much it’s going to cost to replace it all.
+Use the MSRP to quantify how much it will cost to replace it all.

-You’ll find that many companies have caps unless you’re able to specify the exact amount that it would cost if you lose it.
+You’ll find that many companies have caps unless you can specify the exact amount it would cost if you lose them.

 The biggest thing to remember is to save your receipts!
 Receipts are the first thing many companies will ask for when you file your claim.

-Garden sheds are great for storing fishing tackle but make sure they are secured
+Garden sheds are great for storing fishing tackle, but make sure they are well-secured

-In the United Kingdom, there are far more options for fishing gear insurance.
+There are far more fishing gear insurance options in the United Kingdom.
 There are specific companies that exist that deal solely with fishing gear insurance claims and issues.

 Insurance Choices

-Depending on the company you choose to work with, you’ll often get a general coverage policy that you are able to tweak depending on your equipment arsenal.
-When you get your policy, the premium is going to be dependent on the overall worth of your fishing gear.
+Depending on the company you choose to work with, you’ll often get a general coverage policy that you can tweak depending on your equipment arsenal.
+When you get your policy, the premium will depend on the overall worth of your fishing gear.
 From here, you can add more coverage to certain things!

 Most insurance policies for fishing equipment in the United Kingdom cover loss, theft, and accidental damage.
-These policies include fishing rods, reels, and any technology that you utilize when you’re on the water!
-Fish finders and GPS systems attached to your boat will be good to go.
+These policies include fishing rods, reels, and any technology you utilize on the water!
+Fish finders and GPS systems attached to your boat will also be able to be covered.

-Best Fishing Gear Insurance Companies in the United States
+Best Fishing Gear Insurance Companies In The US

-Since you won’t find insurance companies that just insure fishing gear on their own policy, you want to make sure the company you use either has good boat insurance or homeowners insurance.
+Since you won’t find insurance companies that just insure fishing gear on their own policy, you want to ensure the company you use has good boat insurance or homeowners insurance.
 Whatever you choose to attach it, you want to ensure it covers absolutely everything you need.

 It’s not a bad idea to go with local insurance companies due to the individual attention you’ll receive, but most larger companies do have local branches for you to visit in case of any individual questions!

-Progressive Insurance – Must have a Boat in order to Qualify!
+Progressive Insurance – You must have a Boat to Qualify!

 Progressive Insurance is a nationwide company that offers insurance for your boat for as little as $100 a year!
-Again, you have to have a boat or watercraft of some sort in order to qualify for fishing gear insurance.
+Again, you must have a boat or watercraft to qualify for fishing gear insurance.
 When you insure your fishing boat, take the necessary steps to include any fishing gear as part of your boat insurance policy.

 Progressive will insure fishing rods, reels, power poles, and fish finders.
 Progressive will cover theft, the loss of gear, and general damage.
-Progressive has local agents to help find you the best deal for your fishing tackle insurance and they’re fairly easy to contact if you’re having any issues or questions.
+Progressive has local agents to help find you the best deal for your fishing tackle insurance, and they’re fairly easy to contact if you have any issues or questions.

 Allstate Homeowners Insurance

-On average, you’ll be paying around $100 to $200 a month for homeowners insurance!
+On average, you’ll pay around $100 to $200 monthly for homeowners insurance!

 Be detailed with your inventory and be able to provide proof of purchase for as many items as possible.
 Documentation is going to keep you protected!